nvmpy/statamic-XMLSitemaps/DOCUMENTATION.md

 - **Flush Cache On Content Save**

-	Ah, selective cache purging.
-When true, XML Sitemaps will listen out for any Save actions, and clear out any Sitemaps associated with the piece of content that was saved.
+	When true, XML Sitemaps will listen out for any Save actions, and clear out any Sitemaps associated with that piece of content.

  ### Sitemap Settings